Endmember Extraction from Hyperspectral Images Using Self-Dictionary Approach with Linear Programming: Introduction

-\paragraph{Enhancing the endmember extraction performance of Hottopixx} Hottopixx conducts clustering-based postprocessing and outputs one element from each cluster.
-In practice, the choice of elements affects the endmember extraction performance of Hottopixx.
-The methods of choice used in the previous studies \cite{Gil13, Gil14b, Miz22} were based on the optimal solutions of Hottopixx models.
-Alternatively, we propose to use a method based on the shape of clusters; it computes the centroids of each cluster and chooses elements close to them.
+\paragraph{Enhancing the endmember extraction performance of Hottopixx} The postprocessing step in the Hottopixx method described in \cite{Miz22} conducts data clustering and outputs one element from each cluster.
+The choice of elements affects the endmember extraction performance of Hottopixx.
+The methods used in the previous studies \cite{Gil13, Gil14b, Miz22} were based on the optimal solutions to Hottopixx models.
+Alternatively, we propose a method based on the shape of clusters; it computes the centroids of each cluster and chooses elements close to them.
 This method is simple but effective in enhancing the endmember extraction performance of Hottopixx.
 We will call it the cluster centroid choice.
-The details are described in Section \ref{Sec: implementation of Hottopixx}.
+The details are described in Section \ref{Sec: detailed description of EEHT}.

-\paragraph{Demonstrating the performance of EEHT by experiments} We developed EEHT by incorporating RCE and the cluster centroid choice.
+\paragraph{Demonstrating the performance of EEHT by experiment} We developed EEHT by incorporating RCE and the cluster centroid choice.
 We then experimentally tested its performance on endmember extraction problems.
 The first experiment (Section \ref{Subsec: computational efficiency}) examined the computational time of RCE.
-The results are summarized in Figure \ref{Fig: exp 1}.
-It shows that RCE is faster than the direct method of solving Hottopixx models.
-In particular, if RCE uses dimensionality reduction based on a singular value decomposition (SVD) technique as preprocessing, it can significantly reduce the computational time.

-The second experiment (Section \ref{Subsec: endmember extraction performance}) examined the endmember extraction performance of EEHT on semi-real HSI datasets.
-The datasets were constructed from two real HSIs, Jasper Ridge and Samson.
-We compared EEHT with six existing algorithms, SPA \cite{Ara01, Gil14a}, PSPA \cite{Gil15}, ER \cite{Miz14}, SNPA \cite{Gil14c}, VCA \cite{Nas05}, and FGNSR \cite{Gil18}.
-The results, summarized in Figure \ref{Fig: exp 2}, indicate that EEHT can often give more accurate estimations for endmember signatures than the existing methods can.
+The second experiment (Section \ref{Subsec: endmember extraction performance}) evaluated the endmember extraction performance of EEHT on synthetic HSI datasets.
+These datasets were constructed from two real HSIs, Jasper Ridge and Samson.
+We compared EEHT with six existing methods, including MERIT from \cite{Ngu22}, which is a method based on a self-dictionary, similar to EEHT.
 Finally, we conducted an experimental study (Section \ref{Subsec: unmixing of Urban}) on hyperspectral unmixing of the Urban HSI dataset.
-The results are summarized in Tables \ref{Tab: exp 3 - table of MRSA}, \ref{Tab: exp 3 - table of average MRSA with varying phi}, and Figure \ref{Fig: exp 3 - graph of average MRSA}.
-They show that, compared with the existing methods, EEHT usually gives more accurate estimations for endmember signatures in Urban.
+The results show that, compared with the existing methods, EEHT usually provides more accurate estimates of endmember signatures for Urban.